-Quinoa has a lower glycemic index and higher percentage of fiber and protein.
-This means less blood sugar increases, an increased feeling of fullness and slower digestion.
+A better GI, fiber and protein means less blood sugar increases, an increased feeling of fullness and slower digestion.
 This has been associated in some studies helping weight loss.

 Millet and quinoa are naturally gluten free.
 In addition, both can be made into flour and used as a substitute for regular flour in gluten free recipes.

-My Vitamix blender I use at home can make quinoa, millet, almond, cashew or any nut flour in seconds.
+My Vitamix blender I use at home can make both flours, almond, cashew or any nut flour in seconds.
 Check out my blender review here, Vitamix Venturist V1220 Review.

 If you’re bodybuilding or just have a goal to gain lean muscle mass, there’s a good chance you’re lifting weights at the gym or home.
-Which is better for bodybuilding, millet or quinoa?
+Which one is better for bodybuilding?

 Besides the nutrients, many people choose one food over the other because of its taste.
-Since there are some similarities between the two, many people wonder and ask, does millet and quinoa taste the same?
+Since there are some similarities between the two, many people wonder and ask, do they taste the same?

 Millet and quinoa have a mild flavor.
 Millet is nuttier than the blander quinoa and both may be sweeter depending on the color.
 White quinoa and millet are light and fluffy.
-Red and black quinoa are chewier than millet and white quinoa.
+Red and black are chewier than millet and the white variety.

-I decided to poll my clients, readers and people in food groups I belong to.
-I asked them, do you prefer the taste of millet or quinoa?
+To conduct some original research and get the opinions of real people like you, I decided to poll my clients, readers and people in food groups I belong to.
+I asked them, which one do you prefer the taste of?

 - 59% said they preferred the taste of quinoa.